l-atelier-des-chercheurs/dodoc/README.md

 - $media_filename (String) = name of the file
 - $type (String) = type of media file among the following: _image, video, audio, stl, text, pdf, other_
 - $authors (Array) = list of authors paths, can be edited by users
-- $status (String) = determines whether the file gets listed when getFiles is called by non-authors (invisible means not listed, anything else means listed), can be edited by authors
+- $status (String) = determines whether the file gets listed when getFiles is called by non-authors (private means not listed, anything else means listed), can be edited by authors
 - $thumbs (object) = list of possible media image thumbs
 - $content (String) = text content of a file
 - $infos (object) = data gathered from the file itself